FengyunSun/Basin-Delineation/README.md

         4.4 If your ArcGIS is not installed in the default path, then change the path information accordingly.
         4.5 Press "F5" to run the script

-    5. Check the result in "C:\Delineation" with ArcCatalog
+    5. Check the results in "C:\Delineation" with ArcCatalog

     6. If the basin border turns out not correct, re-edit the "BasinOutlet", and re-run "BasinDelineationPart2_sun.py"